AbhilashG97/BERTMelon/README.md

 # BERTMelon

-Sentiment analysis using BERT on Hindi-English code-mixed data
+Sentiment analysis using BERT on Hindi-English code-mixed data.